ValentineCodes/NFTSwap/README.md

 ### Swap your NFTs!

 NFTSwap is a Decentralized Exchange for all your NFTs on the Ethereum network.

+### How it works

 NFT owners may create exchanges specifying which NFT they would like to trade and the NFT they would like to trade it for.
+They may also specify the trader they would like to trade with.
 Traders with the requested NFT may trade and a swap will be made.

 This consists of two main contracts: